aditi48n/Mini_Data_Analysis/airport_EDA/README.md

 # Mini Data Analysis

 ## Project Description
-This repository includes a EDA project performed on a airports dataset obtained from Kaggle.
+This repository includes an EDA project performed on a airports dataset obtained from Kaggle.

 ✈️ The dataset used for analysis has been obtained from [Kaggle](https://www.kaggle.com/datasets/harshalhonde/global-aviation-hub-dataset-of-airports-worldwide/data).
 It includes a comprehensive collection of airport information from around the world and provides data on airport coordinates, types, elevation and other characteristics.